12458/PseudoPatch/README.md

 # PseudoPatch

-A pure-Python utility for applying human-readable “pseudo-diff” patch files to a collection of text files.
+A pure-Python utility for applying human-readable "pseudo-diff" patch files to a collection of text files.

 This library is designed for situations where the full complexity of standard `diff` and `patch` tools is unnecessary, and a simpler, more readable patch format is preferred.
 It is self-contained and requires no external dependencies.